adiazraya/DocumentAI/HEROKU_DEPLOYMENT.md

-# Heroku Deployment Guide
+# Heroku Deployment Guide - Multi-Org Version

-This guide will walk you through deploying the Document AI application to Heroku.
+This guide will walk you through deploying the Document AI application with multi-org support to Heroku.

+## 🆕 Multi-Org Feature

+The application now supports multiple Salesforce org configurations.
+You can:
+- Configure multiple orgs (production, sandbox, dev, etc.)
+- Switch between orgs with a single click
+- Each org maintains separate authentication and settings

+See `MULTI_ORG_GUIDE.md` for detailed multi-org documentation.

 ## Prerequisites